Case Decisions and Policy Advisory Opinions

 Overturned

-A user appealed Meta's decision to remove a Facebook that criticized Senegal's debt levels under former President Macky Sall and stated that Mr. Sall deserves "the public guillotine."
-After the Board brought the appeal to Meta’s attention, the company reversed its original decision and restored the post.
+A user appealed Meta’s decision to leave up a Facebook comment targeting Romani people, stating they “should not exist.”
+After the Board brought the appeal to Meta’s attention, the company reversed its original decision and removed the comment.

 POLICY ADVISORY OPINIONS